jonathanstathakis/wine_analysis_hplc_uv/logbook.md

 The wine set i will work on is the same one as above.

 Fist step is to produce the dataframes in an appropriate format to work on.
-This has been achieved by modifying the `pivot_wine_data` function in pca module to produce a dataframe with a heirarchical index of ('wine', ['mins', 'val']).
+This has been achieved by modifying the `pivot_wine_data` function in pca module to produce a dataframe with a heirarchical index of ('wine', \['mins', 'val'\]).

 2023-08-10 16:57:19

 Getting there.
-With the help of user __Alex__ ive got a method of pivoting the tables out in duckdb prior to moving to Python, making everything lightning fast.
+With the help of user **Alex** ive got a method of pivoting the tables out in duckdb prior to moving to Python, making everything lightning fast.
 However, working with multiindexes is a goddamn pain, and i need to learn how to do that better.
 Also extracting 'obs_num' with the pivot would be v useful, but currently dont seem to be able to.

 [pivot_wine_data](src/wine_analysis_hplc_uv/db_methods/pivot_wine_data.py) will need a big clean up before we can proceed really, but we're still testing it.

 It currently looks like ive still got duplicates in the set somehow, specifically:

-98         2020 barone ricasoli chianti classico rocca di ... mins      0
+98 2020 barone ricasoli chianti classico rocca di ... mins 0 value 0
-                                                              value     0

 Which is forcing the dataset to be twice as long as it should be.
 72 2021 de bortoli sacred hill cabernet merlot mins 5712.

 ## Sequence Alignment

 2023-08-13 12:19:38

 The first stage of the preprocessing pipeline is sequence alignment, specifically Multiple Sequence Alignment (MSA).
 This is necessary because the chromatograph can have a variation in observation points.
 What is the variation in observation points?

-dog walk transcription:

-db long table pivot wine data test:

-- [ ] multiindex test
-- [ ] shape before and after pivot
-  - [ ] get counts of unique values `n_unique` in pivot columns (i.e primary key i.e. 'id'), column count `n_col` and row count `n_row`.
-To calculate the expected shape, divide row count by `n_unique` to get pivot table `n_row`, add `n_unique` to `n_col` to get pivot table `n_col`.
-- [ ] cell contents
-  - [ ] presence of nulls as `sum_null`. `sum_null` > 1 is an issue.

-To debug the too long pivot table, try swapping `sample_code` out for `id`, a possibly more reliable primary key.
+db long table pivot wine data test: To debug the too long pivot table, try swapping `sample_code` out for `id`, a possibly more reliable primary key.

 ## Justification of need for MSA